-Kim Schoenholtz is the Henry Kaufman Professor of the History of Financial Institutions and Markets in the Economics Department and teaches courses on money and banking and on macroeconomics.
-He also directs the Stern Center for Global Economy and Business.
-Previously, Schoenholtz served as Citigroup's global chief economist from 1997 until 2005.
+Kim Schoenholtz is Clinical Professor Emeritus in the Economics Department of the NYU Stern School of Business.
+He has taught courses on money and banking and macroeconomics, and previously directed Stern’s Center for Global Economy and Business.
+He was Citigroup’s chief economist from 1997 to 2005.

 Schoenholtz started his career as a market economist at Salomon Brothers in 1986, working in its New York, Tokyo, and London operations.
 He was named Salomon’s chief economist in 1997, and subsequently became chief economist at Salomon Smith Barney and at Citigroup.